Measurement of R = sigma_L / sigma_T and the Separated Longitudinal and Transverse Structure Functions in the Nucleon Resonance Region

-Values obtained for $R$ are plotted versus $W^2$ in Fig. ~\ref{rvsw2} for the $Q^2$ ranges indicated.
-Because the data were obtained at fixed spectrometer angles and electron beam energies, while varying the central spectrometer momenta, each missing mass spectrum covered a range in $Q^2$.
+Values obtained for $R$ are plotted versus $W^2$ in Fig. ~\ref{rvsw2} for the $Q^2$ values indicated.
 It is clear from the mass enhancements in the data that $R$ exhibits resonant structure, and that this variation with $W^2$ can be quite large.
-This is the first observation of such structure, contradicting the typical assumption in inclusive analyses that the resonance contribution to $R$ is small or negligible \cite{paul,linda} in the excitation of resonances.
+This is the first direct observation of such structure, contradicting a common assumption that the resonance contribution to $R$, or the longitudinal strength in the resonance region, is small or negligible (for example, \cite{paul,linda,dalton,k2,k3,k4,k5}).

 The almost twenty well-established nucleon resonances with masses below $2$ GeV give rise to only three distinct enhancements in the unseparated inclusive electron scattering cross section and, of the three, only the first (the lowest mass $P_{33}(1232)$, $\Delta$) state is not a superposition of overlapping resonant states.
-The second enhancement region is often referred to as the $S_{11}$, as the unseparated cross section here is dominated above $Q^2 \approx 1$ GeV$^2$ by the ground state $S_{11}(1535)$ resonance, even though there are overlapping candidate states.
+The second enhancement region is often referred to as the $S_{11}$, as the unseparated cross section here is dominated above $Q^2 \approx 1$ GeV$^2$ by the ground state $S_{11}(1535)$ resonance, even though there exists the $D_{13}(1520)$ overlapping resonance.
+A similar situation is true for the third enhancement region, which is dominated by the $F_{15}(1680)$, with even more overlapping resonance states.
 In $R$, however, the situation appears to be different.
-There is a prominent peak at $W^2 \approx 2.2$ GeV$^2$, somewhat below the $S_{11}$ dominated mass region.
+There is an additional prominent peak at $W^2 \approx 1.8$ GeV$^2$, somewhat below the $S_{11}$ dominated mass region.

-While the $\Delta$ resonance region exhibits smaller and rather constant values, $R$ is nonetheless not negligible here, nor does it appear to diminish over the $Q^2$ range of this experiment.
-Yet, the spin-flip required for this positive parity isospin $I = {3\over2}$ excitation suggests that it will be purely transverse.
-Recent measurements from Hall B at JLab \cite{HallB} indicate only a small longitudinal resonant component.
-Therefore, it is probable that the $R$ here observed indicates a substantial background contribution in this regime.
+The lowest mass $\Delta$ resonance region exhibits non-negligible longitudinal strength, which does not appear to diminish over the $Q^2$ range of this experiment.
+The spin-flip required for this positive parity isospin $I = {3\over2}$ excitation suggests that it be dominantly transverse, yet some models predict a possible non-negligible longitudinal component \cite{Kroll,kl5,kl6,kl7,kl8}.
+Recent analyses of predominantly exclusive scattering data from JLab \cite{HallBlong,Kelly_long,mesonrev} differ somewhat but generally tend to indicate a small longitudinal $\Delta$ resonant component.
+It has been noted that Rosenbluth separated data such as that presented here will be critically useful input to such analyses \cite{Kelly_short}.
+It is also possible that the $R$ values here observed may indicate a substantial non-resonant background contribution in this regime.